CommonAccord/Site-Org/Doc/OMB/CPBR_Act_Of_2015_Title_4.01.md

 1.1.Ti=In General

-1.1.sec=This Act preempts any provision of a statute, regulation, or rule of a State or local government, with respect to those entities covered pursuant to this Act, to the extent that the provision imposes requirements on {covered_entities} with respect to personal data processing.
+1.1.sec={This_Act} preempts any provision of a statute, regulation, or rule of a State or local government, with respect to those entities covered pursuant to {this_Act}, to the extent that the provision imposes requirements on {covered_entities} with respect to personal data processing.

 1.2.Ti=Safe Harbor Protection

-1.2.sec=No State or local government may enforce any personal data processing law against {a_covered_entity} to the extent that that entity is entitled to safe harbor protection under section 301(d) of this Act.
+1.2.sec=No State or local government may enforce any personal data processing law against {a_covered_entity} to the extent that that entity is entitled to safe harbor protection under section 301(d) of {this_Act}.

 1.3.Ti= Protection of State Consumer Protection Laws